Filter by type:

 @inproceedings{manso2014generalpurpose,

 author="L.J.
 Manso and L.V.
-Calderita and P. Bustos and J. Garcia and M. Martinez and F. Fernandez and A. Romero and A. Bandera",
+Calderita and P. Bustos and J. García and M. Martínez and F. Fernández and A. Romero and A. Bandera",

 title="A General-Purpose Architecture to Control Mobile Robots",